 There should be sufficient habitat, of sufficient quality, to support the population in the long term.
 The extent of functionally linked land used by terns is stable or increasing.
 Functionally linked land is of sufficient quality to support the ecological requirements of breeding terns.
-There are appropriate and sufficient food sources for terns within access of the SPA.
+There are appropriate and

-98 The main components of the waterbird assemblage (i.e. a species exceeding 1% of the GB total or 2,000 individuals) include all of the non-breeding qualifying features (common scoter, red-throated diver and little gull) as well as red-breasted merganser and great cormorant.
+100 The main components of the waterbird assemblage (i.e. a species exceeding 1% of the GB total or 2,000 individuals) include all of the non-breeding qualifying features (common scoter, red-throated diver and little gull) as well as red-breasted merganser and great cormorant.
 Other species contributing to the assemblage total in numbers less than 1% of their respective GB populations or less than 2,000 individuals include: black-headed gull, common gull, common eider, fulmar, great black-backed gull, great crested grebe, common guillemot, northern gannet, herring gull, black-legged kittiwake, lesser black-backed gull, great northern diver, Atlantic puffin, razorbill, shag and velvet scoter.